OsbornePro/NovaKey-Daemon/SECURITY.md

 # Security Policy

-**NovaKey** is a security-critical application that receives encrypted secrets over a local TCP connection and injects them into the active window.
+**NovaKey-Daemon** is a security-critical application that receives encrypted secrets over a local TCP connection and injects them into the active window.
 We take security extremely seriously.

 ## Supported Versions